SierraSoftworks/blog/src/licenses/general.md

 By accepting this licence, the Licensee agrees not to download, install, run or otherwise make use of Sierra Softworks software or services in any region in which such action would result in the violation of any law or ordinance.

-This licence shall be construed in accordance with and goverened by the applicable laws of Ireland.
+This licence shall be construed in accordance with and governed by the applicable laws of Ireland.
 Exclusive venue for all litigation involving this agreement shall be in Dublin, Ireland.

-Licensee agrees that any portion of this agreement found to be invalid or unenforcable shall be modified, to the extend allowed by law, so as to allow the enforcement of the original intended meaning of the portion found to be invalid or unenforcable.
+Licensee agrees that any portion of this agreement found to be invalid or unenforceable shall be modified, to the extend allowed by law, so as to allow the enforcement of the original intended meaning of the portion found to be invalid or unenforceable.

 SIERRA SOFTWORKS SOFTWARE IS PROVIDED ON AN "AS IS" BASIS, WITHOUT WARRANTY OF ANY KIND INCLUDING, BUT NOT LIMITED TO, AND WITHOUT LIMITATION, THAT IT IS FREE OF DEFECTS, FIT FOR A PARTICULAR PURPOSE,